 This is only a sample; your costs, rebates and tax credits will vary.
 It’s important that you research what incentives are available so that you can make an informed decision.

 If money is the primary roadblock standing between you and your desire to convert your home to solar power, you have the option of putting your home’s equity to work for you.
 Home Equity Loans were designed just for expenditures like this one.
 Because you are using your home as collateral, you are unlikely to find a better interest rate than you’ll be getting on your Home Equity Loan.
-Your loan might also be tax deductible (check with a tax professional).

 To see what your home equity payment could be like or learn more about home equity, click the option below.